 Undersuit temperature guide

-Remember that these are only guides as there are so many variables involved but if you would like to get some further advice and help buying an undersuit please contact us!
+Remember that these are only guides as there are so many variables involved, but please get in touch with us if you would like to get some further advice and help buy an undersuit!

-These suggestions are based more for membrane or trilaminate drysuits, you can adjust slightly on the thinner or cooler side for a neoprene suit.
+These suggestions are based on the membrane or trilaminate drysuits; you can adjust slightly on the thinner or cooler side for a neoprene suit.

 20 Degrees Celsius +

-You are going to be nice and toasty down there in your drysuit so you’ll probably only going to need a base layer to wick the moisture away from your skin.
-Here are some options:
+You are going to be nice and toasty down there in your drysuit, so you’ll probably only going to need a base layer to wick the moisture away from your skin.

 15-20 Degrees Celsius

-Average summer UK sea temperature range so just a little nippy perhaps towards the end of the dive.
-A good base layer will help to keep your skin comfortable and dry whilst a thin thermal layer should give you ample protection against the cold.
-If you feel cold quickly you can always go for a slightly thicker thermal layer.
+Average summer UK sea temperature range, so just a little nippy perhaps towards the end of the dive.
+A good base layer will help keep your skin comfortable and dry, whilst a thin thermal layer should give you ample protection against the cold.
+You can always go for a slightly thicker thermal layer if you feel cold quickly.

 10-15 Degrees Celsius